easkay/HA-Vault/README.md

 ### External access

-All external access is IP whitelisted within security groups configured through Terraform.
+All external access is IP controlled within security groups configured through Terraform.
 HTTPS communication to Consul is exposed via a load-balancer on port 8501 and traffic is sent to the autoscaling group.
 HTTPS communication to Vault is exposed via a load-balancer on port 443 and traffic is sent to HAProxy on the Vault nodes.
 Depending on the hostname supplied, traffic is routed either to any available Vault node or directly to a specific node.